Generalizable Heuristic Generation Through LLMs with Meta-Optimization

 \subsection{Detailed Implementation}

-As key subroutines of MoH, we further elaborate on the optimizer and heuristic generation (i.e., step a in the heuristic and optimizer design processes in Alg. \ref{alg:example}).
+As key subroutines of MoH, we further elaborate on the optimizer and heuristic generation (i.e., step (a) in the heuristic and optimizer design processes in Alg.~\ref{alg:example}).
 The main entities are as follows.

-\textbf{Individual and Population Structure.} An individual is defined as a structured entity comprising three components: 1) a code implementation (String), 2) a high-level natural language description of the core strategy (String), and 3) a utility score reflecting its performance (Float).
-This unified format is adopted for both heuristics and optimizers.
+\textbf{Individual and Population Structure.} In the MoH framework, an individual is defined as a structured entity comprising three components: 1) a code implementation (String), 2) a high-level natural language description of the core strategy (String), and 3) a utility score reflecting its performance (Float).
+This unified individual format is adopted for both heuristics and optimizers.
 To ensure diversity and stability, we preserve a population with 10 individuals for both heuristic populations $\mathcal{H}$ and optimizer population $\mathcal{P}$.

 \textbf{Population Management.} Individuals in the population are ranked by their utility scores.
 When a new candidate arrives, it is compared to the current worst-performing individual.
 If the candidate’s utility score is higher, it replaces that individual.
 After each insertion, the population is re-sorted to maintain the utility-based ranking.
 This structure is efficiently managed using a heap.